Creamy Mushroom Stroganoff over Pan-Roasted Chicken and Potatoes

 Stroganoff (also Stroganov) is a Russian dish named after the Stroganov family that dates back to the 1800s.
 There are, of course, lots of variations, but Stroganoff in the U.S. is classically made with strips of beef in a sauce of onions, mushrooms and sour cream.
 You can always count on me to read and share the history of a dish, at least a version of it.
 Lessons learned? #1: Russian. #2: proper name = capitalization.

-- What vegetables would be good to serve with this?
-When I think of of Russian vegetables, I think of beets and cabbage or some other hardy green like kale.
-Maybe a pickle?
+When I think of Russian vegetables, I think of beets and cabbage or some other hardy green like kale.
+Or maybe a pickle?

 Pan-roasted chicken and potatoes with creamy mushroom Stroganoff